-When calculating the manufactured home, homestead reduction under R.C. § 4503.065, use the homestead reduction on the real estate allowed under R.C.
+When calculating the manufactured home homestead reduction under R.C.
+4503.065, use the homestead reduction on the real estate allowed under R.C.
 323.152(A) for the year in which the manufactured home, homestead application is filed.
-For example, to allocate the reduction between land and home, combine the real estate application for 2013 with the manufactured home application for 2014, both filed in 2013.
-Correspondingly, combine a late real estate application for 2013 with a late manufactured home application for 2014, both filed in 2014.
+For example, to allocate the reduction between land and home, combine the real estate application for 2021 with the manufactured home application for 2022.
+Correspondingly, combine a late real estate application for 2020 with a late manufactured home application for 2021.